AOSiP-Devices/device_xiaomi_perseus/README.md

-Copyright (C) 2019 The LineageOS Project
+Copyright (C) 2020 - AOSiP

-Device configuration for Xiaomi MIX 3
+Device configuration for Xiaomi Mi MIX 3
 =========================================

-The Xiaomi MIX 3 (codenamed _"perseus"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi MIX 3 (codenamed _"perseus"_) is a high-end smartphone from Xiaomi.

 It was announced in October 2018.
 Release date was November 2018.